MakeSchool-Tutorials/web-7-react-redux-passwords-app/P08-Implement-React-Redux/content.md

 ## Save a Password

+In this nexct section you will add code that will allow you to create and save new passwords to the list of passwords.

 ## Add a name field

 Currently the Password component generates a password we'd like to be able to add a password to a list of saved passwords.